 Council has been granted authority to exercise Category 2 investment power under Part 6 of the SBFAA.

-Authority for implementation of the Investment Policy is delegated by Council to the Chief Executive Officer.
-The Chief Executive Officer has then delegated authority to the Group Executive Business Performance Group, and Chief Financial Officer in accordance with the Local Government Act 2009, Section 257 (1) (b) - Delegation of local government powers.
+Authority for implementation of the Investment Policy is delegated by Council to the Chief Executive Officer in accordance with the Local Government Act 2009, Section 257(1)(b) - Delegation of local government powers.